Chris44442/de10nano/README.md

 Run the `build.sh` script to build the FPGA design.
 It will generate QSYS and IP files, synthezise, place and route the FPGA design and build the rbf-file.

-Note: If you're running Quartus Lite you might need to build via the GUI since script support is limited.
-It might also be necessary to convert the sof to rbf manually in the Convert Programming File GUI, set the options to passive parallel x16 and enable compression.
+:bulb: If you're running Quartus Lite you might need to build via the GUI since script support is limited.
+It might also be necessary to convert the sof to rbf manually in the Convert Programming File GUI.
+Be sure to choose passive parallel x16 and enable compression.

 You can clean up generated files with `git clean -fdx`.